tayganr/purviewlab/modules/module13.md

 ## :loudspeaker: Introduction

-Azure Purview is a unified data governance solution that runs on Azure.
+Microsoft Purview is a unified data governance solution that runs on Azure.
 Some people say it is a data catalog, but it better to Purview as a control framework for managing and controlling your data landscape.
-For example, you can use Azure Purview as a metastore for dynamically orchestrating your data pipelines.
+For example, you can use Microsoft Purview as a metastore for dynamically orchestrating your data pipelines.

-When Azure Purview is deployed, a managed event hub is created as part of your Purview account creation.
-This opens up many possibilities when integrating Azure Purview with other applications.
-Because of the open nature of Azure Purview, you can automate and integration different aspects.
-For example, you can trigger a workflow outside Azure Purview, when new data is scanned, or make an API call for fetching and storing additional metadata inside Purview.
+When Microsoft Purview is deployed, a managed event hub is created as part of your Purview account creation.
+This opens up many possibilities when integrating Microsoft Purview with other applications.
+Because of the open nature of Microsoft Purview, you can automate and integration different aspects.
+For example, you can trigger a workflow outside Microsoft Purview, when new data is scanned, or make an API call for fetching and storing additional metadata inside Purview.
 In this tutorial I want to show you how this works.

 In this lab you'll learn how read and publish events using Azure Event Hubs and NodeJS.

 ## :thinking: Prerequisites

 - An [Azure account](https://azure.microsoft.com/en-us/free/) with an active subscription.
-- An Azure Azure Purview account (see [module 01](../modules/module01.md)).
+- An Azure Microsoft Purview account (see [module 01](../modules/module01.md)).
 - NodeJS installed: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

 ## :dart: Objectives